UniversalDependencies/UD_Georgian-GNC/README.md

 In Georgian compound person names (e.g., first + last name), the last element is clearly marked as the head of the noun phrase, as it alone has full case morphology, whereas the preceding elements behave similarly to attributive adjectives.
 Therefore, names are not analysed as a flat structure, rather, the elements preceding the last one are treated as dependents of the last element, with the relation label `nmod:name`.

+## Compatibility with the GNC

+In the Georgian National Corpus, a proprietary annotation scheme for lemma forms and morpho-syntactic features is used.
+The GNC annotations, from which the UD annotations are derived, are are kept in the UD analyses: the original lemma form can be found in the MISC column as value of the LMSeg attribute; the morpho-syntactic features are available in the XPOS column.

 # Acknowledgments

 The Georgian treebank and the tools used to create it have been developed by Paul Meurer.